 Before you start

-Owing to the large number of applications being received, there are likely to be delays to applications being processed.
-Please do not call or email the Admissions Team about the progress of applications as this will cause further delay.
+Owing to the large number of applications being received and the ongoing situation with the Coronavirus, there are likely to be delays to applications being processed.

 Delays can also occur where academies have monthly admissions meetings and where academies refuse to admit children requesting places for particular year groups.